An73/booking/README.md

   java -version
   ```
   If you get nothing.
 Try to install it.
   Clone the project.
-At the root of the cloned project type next:
+At the folder "hotel" of the cloned project type next:
   ```
   mvn package
   ```